Naked Weapon

 Naked Weapon (赤裸特工) is a 2002 Hong Kong action-thriller film directed by action choreographer Tony Ching, starring Maggie Q, Anya Wu and Daniel Wu.

 Written by film producer Wong Jing, Naked Weapon is similar in theme though unrelated to his earlier work Naked Killer (1992).
 The film revolves around three assassins who get close to their targets, primarily through seduction, before they kill them.

-The film grossed HK$72,828 in the first week of release in Hong Kong but quickly dropped in the subsequent month.
+The film grossed HK$72,828 in the first week of release in Hong Kong but quickly dropped in the subsequent month, therefore a box-office bomb.

 Plot

 The movie opens with the assassination of a man of unknown identity.
 A team of three CIA officers, including rookie Jack Chen (Daniel Wu), watch through surveillance as an assassin named Fiona Birch (Marit Thoresen) enters the man's heavily guarded apartment suite and, after having sex with him, kills him by breaking his spine with her bare hands during a massage.

 As she makes her escape, Fiona's car is hit by a rocket.
 As the CIA officers rush over to extricate her from the wreckage, they are shot and killed by a woman in a limousine, leaving Jack as the only survivor.

 The woman in the limousine is revealed to be Madam M (Almen Wong), the leader of a mysterious assassin organization.
 After the incident, young girls across the globe start disappearing one after another.
 The only relationship among them is that they are all trained in martial arts or sports.
 As Jack correctly theorizes, these girls have been abducted by Madam M and transported to an island to be trained to become professional assassins.
 After six years of gruesome training, only Charlene Ching (Maggie Q), Katt (Anya Wu) and Jing (Jewel Lee) survive and "graduate."
 The last test in order for them to graduate was a fight to the death test.
 Katt and Charlene, being friends, could not kill each other, and so each is accepted as a survivor.
 To celebrate, Madam M gives them all wines that have drugs in them.
 As the drugs take effect, Madam M calls her guards to rape the girls, thus (in Madam M's words) making them ready for what was to come.